cl118/cheatsheets/mern-step-by-step.md

 - Dotenv loads environment variables from a .env file into process.env
 - Argon2 = password hasher
 - cors = Cross-Origin Resource Sharing (CORS).
 Allows server connections from different origin/hosting
+- Nodemon = monitors server and restarts on save

 Go to package.json and add `"server": "nodemon"` to `"scripts"`